DynamicPAE: Generating Scene-Aware Physical Adversarial Examples in Real-Time: Experiments

-\textbf{Attack Method Implementations:} Unlike training universal adversarial patch, dynamic PAE training requires the model to learn spatial correlations, thus a selection of bounding boxes (Bboxes) is needed.
-For loss construction, the maximum confidence value is employed following \textit{GAN-NAP} with the addition of a selection mask:

-where $\boldsymbol{iou}$ is calculated between the generated and target Bboxes.
-The detailed implementation is provided in the \textit{supplementary material}.
+For loss construction of \THEMODEL\, the maximum confidence value is employed following \textit{GAN-NAP} with the addition of a selection mask.
+We select the bounding box by the $\boldsymbol{iou}$ between the detector's generated bbox and the target person's bbox: